Meat-packing industry: Labor and safety issues

-In the early 20th century, meatpacking companies employed new immigrants as strikebreakers during labor actions initiated by existing workers, who were often earlier immigrants themselves or the immediate descendants of immigrants.
+In the early 20th century, meatpacking companies employed new immigrants as strikebreakers during labor actions initiated by workers, who were often earlier immigrants themselves or the immediate descendants of immigrants.
 The publication of the Upton Sinclair novel The Jungle in the U.S. in 1906 shocked the public with the poor working conditions and unsanitary practices in the meat-packing plants in the United States, specifically Chicago.

 Meat-packing plants, like many industries in the early 20th century, overworked their employees, failed to maintain adequate safety measures, and actively fought unionization.
 Meat-packing workers were exposed to dangerous chemicals and sharp machinery, and routinely suffered horrific injuries.
 Public pressure of the U.S. Congress led to the passage of the Meat Inspection Act and Pure Food and Drug Act (both passed in 1906 on the same day) to ensure better regulations of the meat-packing industry.

 In the 1920s and early 1930s, workers achieved unionization under the CIO's United Packinghouse Workers of America (UPWA).
 An interracial committee led the organizing in Chicago, where the majority of workers in the industry were black, and other major cities, such as Omaha, Nebraska, where they were an important minority in the industry.
 UPWA workers made important gains in wages, hours and benefits.
 In 1957, the stockyards and meat-packing plants employed half the workers of Omaha.
 The union supported a progressive agenda, including the Civil Rights Movement of the 1960s.
 While the work was still difficult, for a few decades workers achieved blue-collar, middle-class lives from it.

-Though the meat-packing industry has made many improvements since the early 1900s, extensive changes in the industry since the late 20th century have caused new labor issues to arise.
+Though the meat-packing industry has made many improvements since the early 20th century, extensive changes in the industry since the late 20th century have caused new labor issues to arise.
 Today, the rate of injury in the meat-packing industry is three times that of the private industry overall, and meat-packing was noted by Human Rights Watch as being "the most dangerous factory job in America".
 The meatpacking industry continues to employ many immigrant laborers, including some who are undocumented workers.
 In the early 20th century the workers were immigrants from eastern and southern Europe and black migrants from the South.
 Today, many meatpacking workers are Hispanics hailing from Mexico, Central and South America.
 A notable amount of workers are from Peru, leading to the formation of a large Peruvian community in the industry.
 The isolated areas in which many plants are located put these workers at greater risk due to their limited ability to organize and seek redress for work-related injuries.